 I guessed it was dehydration?
-I am not an expert on dogs, but I felt the same.
+I am not an expert on dogs, but I felt the just as dehydrated.

 I had a big drink and a bread roll.

-The dog rejected a piece of the bread.
+The dog rejected a piece of the bread I threw to him.

 We kept moving and I spotted more blood.